Issues

 Fiscal Responsibility

-I will fight for responsible budgeting, greater transparency, and balanced finances - because when government works smarter, we can invest more in strong schools, safer neighborhoods, and better infrastructure.
+I will fight for responsible budgeting, greater transparency, and balanced finances, because when government works smarter, we can invest more in strong schools, safer neighborhoods, and better infrastructure.

 Better Schools

+I’ve spent over a decade in the classroom, helping students build the skills they need to succeed.
 I will fight to attract and retain great teachers with better pay and stronger support, while making sure struggling students get the resources they need to catch up and thrive.

 By strengthening college and career readiness, we can ensure every graduate is prepared to succeed in today’s economy.